 We want to make sure that your greatest challenge is deciding which landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
 We do our best to locate housing that is reflective of how the local students are living.
 Our goal is that when you leave Granada, it will feel like home.

 Homestays – You live in a Spanish home and eat two meals a day with your hosts while your program is in session.
 In some cases, more than one IES Abroad student may be placed in each home.
 No other English speaking students will be living in your homestay.
 Homestays are typically located within a 5-35 minute walk from the Center.

-Residence Halls – Residence halls include 15 meals (Monday through Friday), with no meals on the weekends.
+Residence Halls – Residence halls include 18 meals (Monday through Saturday), with no meals provided on Sundays or holidays.
 This housing option is suitable for independent-minded students with a high level of Spanish language, who are comfortable being proactive when meeting Spanish students and integrating into local student culture.
 Placements are limited.

 Part of making you feel at home in Granada is doing our best to help you feel safe and cared for.
 Whether it is an orientation program that makes you feel prepared, housing that is well-located and comfortable, or the field trips that take you places off the beaten path—we’re all about our student services.
 This is just one of the things we’re known for.

 The program begins with a mandatory 10-day orientation that introduces you to the IES Abroad Granada staff, your fellow students, and the city of Granada.
 Topics such as academics, housing, transportation, and health and safety are covered during this time.